I.N.T.E.R.E.S.T.S.

 OK, following is the meat of this page including many neat links!
 I am about to share my favorite singers, actors/movies, sports/athletes/teams, and tv shows.
 Here goes...

 And, oh yes, I got to meet Collin in Dec.
 '99, in conjunction with a project the "Internet Collinators" did for him.
 He spent quite awhile talking to us though it was already after midnight, and was as gracious as we had always heard.
-(See my pictures page.)
-I met him briefly a second time the following July and gave him a baby dress I'd crocheted for his new granddaughter.
-(Hard to believe the man became a grandpa at age 40...)
+I met him briefly a second time the following July and gave him a baby dress I'd crocheted for his new granddaughter (who, I'm very sad to report, passed away in spring '10 at the tender age of 9...).

 Though I feel Collin is in a league of his own when it comes to creativity, originality, and performing from the heart, there are a few other artists I would characterize in that manner, one being Clint Black.
 One unique thing about this man is, he co-wrote probably 98% of what he has recorded, and he is a phenomenally expressive songwriter.
 This Houston native is happily married to actress Lisa Hartman Black and is a dog lover (owns black Labs), making him a great guy automatically!
 He and Lisa became first-time parents in '02 to a baby girl, Lily.
 He's often asked about his resemblance to the late Roy Rogers.
 They recorded a duet several years ago.
 But they're not related!